jovotech/jovo-framework/docs/integrations/analytics/googleAnalytics.md

 // src/app.ts

-import { GoogleAnalyticsAlexa, GoogleAnalyticsAssistant } from 'jovo-analytics-bespoken'; //todo
+import { GoogleAnalyticsAlexa, GoogleAnalyticsAssistant } from 'jovo-analytics-googleanalytics';

 app.use(
     new GoogleAnalyticsAlexa(),